oyinda9/oyinda9/README.md

 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on .many projects ..
 - 📫 How to reach me .
-You can reach me on phone: 08132828531 Instagram: _oyin.damola
+You can reach me on phone: 08132828531 ,email:sholankeprecious3@gmail.com

 <!---
 oyinda9/oyinda9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.